-At the host institute, the ARC node offers fully equipped office space where it can simultaneously accommodate two (or more) visitors for face-to-face support and visits.
-Visitors are provided with desktop computers (or laptop sockets), directly connected to a dedicated computer server, to access the data and run the CASA data reduction software.
+At the host institute, the ARC node can accommodate visitors for face-to-face support and visits.
+Visitors can connect to a dedicated computer server, to access the data and run the CASA data reduction software.

 The ARC node is connected to the outside world through a high-speed optical fibre network, allowing fast data transfer (10 Gbit/sec).
-ALMA and CASA users can access the ARC node cluster facilities and 1 TB of disk space for a period of six months after their face-to-face visit.
-On request, access can be extended to longer periods.
+Outside users of ALMA and CASA can access the ARC node cluster facilities for a certain period of time.

-No local funding is available for visitors but eligible visitors can apply for MARCUs support.
+No local funding is available for visitors but they can apply for MARCUs support.